andyruwruw/andyruwruw/HOW_IT_WORKS.md

 If you're looking to use some of this same code, you'll need a `refresh_token` from Spotify connected to your account, and a registered application.

+More on getting that refresh token [here](https://developer.spotify.com/documentation/general/guides/authorization-guide/).

-Create a .env with these fields:
+Once you have that, create a .env with these fields:

 ```
 SPOTIFY_CLIENT_ID=